LordDeng/caffe_install_cpu/get_started.md

 On Line 21, **uncomment** ``` OPENCV_VERSION := 3 ``` if you're using ``` OpenCV 3 ``` or above.
-If you aren't sure, try
+If you aren't sure, try this in another terminal
 ```
 $ python
 >>> import cv2